-Or even a fancy amino acid, yet it flew off natural food store shelves to the tune of $260 million dollars last year.
-For many, it’s considered a safe alternative to addictive benzodiazepine-based sleeping pills, which have been shown to reduce the amount of deep, restorative sleep you get AND impair alertness, coordination and cognition during the day.
+Or even a fancy amino acid, yet it flew off natural food store shelves to the tune of $260 million dollars in 2012.
+For many, it’s considered a safe alternative to addictive benzodiazepine-based sleeping pills, which have been shown to reduce the amount of deep, restorative sleep you get while simultaneously impairing alertness, coordination and cognition during the day. (source 1, source 2)

 Like estrogen, progesterone and testosterone, melatonin is a powerful hormone – the only one that can be legally obtained without a prescription in the United States.1 “While melatonin could be considered natural,” writes sleep expert Dr.Michael J. Breus, “in most cases it doesn’t come from the earth.
 There are exceptions of foods that contain melatonin in them, but this is a different type of melatonin than what is produced in your brain.” (source)